Designing for recycling

 Design for Recycling guidelines for Coloured PET Bottles

-Design for Recycling guidelines for Transparent & Clear PET Trays
+Design for Recycling guidelines for Transparent & Clear PET Thermoforms

-These guidelines are considered applicable for bio- or fossil- based PET.
+These guidelines are considered applicable for bio- or fossil- based PET and validated in coordination with RecyClass.

 Polyethylene (PE) is a versatile and lightweight plastic that comes in various forms, including High Density Polyethylene (HDPE).
 It is widely seen in packaging applications due to being a strong, rigid, and chemical-resistant plastic material and can be used for milk jugs, detergent bottles, and grocery bags.